On this page

 Step 3: Set up Exposure Webhooks

-In your Customer.io campaign, create a Random Cohort Branch which a flow similar to the following:
+In your Customer.io campaign, create a Random Cohort Branch with a flow similar to the following:

 Customer.io random cohort branch setup

-In the Webhook actions, put in a post request similar to the following, with your api key and experiment name filled in:
+In the Webhook actions, add a POST request similar to the following, with your API key and experiment name filled in:

 Webhook configuration for experiment exposure